 Each quartile or semester you need to register for all courses, electives and projects yourself.
-The only time when this is not your own responsibility is the first quartile in the first year when you start as a TU/e student.
+The only time when this is not your own responsibility is the first quartile in the first year when you start as a TU/e student and for CBL-Project 2 (DPB12).
 For the registration deadlines, check the Year Planning op Forms and Files page.
 Make sure to register well in time as some courses have a maximum capacity.
 In case a course is full you can ask CSA ID to be put on a waiting list in case a spot opens up.

 Projects, including the Final Bachelor Project have different registration deadlines and procedures.
 Check the project pages to find out more.
 The External Learning Activity in the third year also has different procedures, depending on the activity that you choose.
 Check these pages to find out more.
 CSA ID registers you for the Professional Identity and Vision learning line throughout the years.

 The TU/e uses an Administrative Costs Regulation for all courses in Bachelor College.
 If you do not enroll for (a) course(s) before the quarter before the regular registration deadline, you have the option to pay administrative costs.
 A fee of €20,- will be charged for each course enrolment after the deadline.